Measles: Precautions for International Travel

 Precautions for international travel:

 Immunizations against diseases such as measles are especially important when your family travels internationally.
-Even though endemic (widespread outbreak) measles was eliminated from the U.S. in 2000, travelers returning from or visiting from other countries have been linked to most of the 222 cases of measles reported in the US in 2011.
+Even though endemic (widespread outbreak) measles was eliminated from the U.S. in 2000, travelers returning from or visiting from other countries have been linked to most of the cases of measles reported in the US.
 Because outbreaks do occur, it is important for your child to be fully immunized and protected.

 What parents should know: